 Traditional talk therapy, play therapy, and sand-tray therapy are modalities that I use.

 What type of clients do you see?

 I do individual and group counseling for children and adults.
 I also enjoy working with families.
 When I work with a child for individual counseling I will also be working with the family whether it be teaching behavior modification strategies, supportive measures or family therapy.

 What type of issues do you work with?

-Anxiety, OCD, Asperger Syndrome, life changes, grief, enrichment, self-esteem, school problems, parenting issues, relationship conflicts, self-defeating patterns, sexual abuse, stress, and trauma.
+Anxiety, OCD, Asperger Syndrome, perfectionism, life changes, grief, enrichment, self-esteem, school problems, parenting issues, relationship conflicts, self-defeating patterns, stress.